rah-0/testmark/README.md

 ---

-# 📦 Library Utilities
+## 📦 Library Utilities

-In addition to CLI formatting, `testmark` also provides **benchmarking utilities** as a Go package under `benchutil` and testing recovery helpers under `testutil`.
+In addition to the CLI formatting tool, `testmark` provides several packages that you can import into your projects:

+- **benchutil**: Lightweight benchmarking utilities for measuring performance without Go's testing framework
+- **testutil**: Test helpers for managing resources and capturing panics

 ## Benchmarking Tools
 The `benchutil` package provides a lightweight, self-contained benchmarking utility to measure performance and memory usage without relying on `go test`.